Bauman Moscow State Technical University: Sanctions

 The head of Bauman Moscow State Technical University, Anatoly Alexandrov signed a letter of support for the Russian invasion of Ukraine.
-On November 2, 2023, an agreement was reached between Bauman Moscow State Technical University for the development of design documentation for the so-called "jihad machine" (Jihad), a light and manoeuvrable buggy intended for use in the Russian invasion of Ukraine.
-The authorities of Chechnya will be responsible for the serial production of this equipment.
+On November 2, 2023, an agreement was reached with Bauman Moscow State Technical University for the development of design plans for what was called the "jihad machine", a light and manoeuvrable buggy intended for use in the Russian invasion of Ukraine, whose manufacturing was to be the responsibility of the authorities of Chechnya.

-Since 2023 the University is on the USA sanction list.
+The university was placed on the USA sanction list in 2023.